Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 By using Rust GPU and `wgpu`, we have a clean, portable setup with everything written in Rust.

+## GPU program basics

+The smallest unit of execution is a thread, which executes the GPU program.

+Workgroups are groups of threads: they are grouped together and run in parallel (they’re called [thread blocks in CUDA](<https://en.wikipedia.org/wiki/Thread_block_(CUDA_programming)>)).
+They can access the same shared memory.

+We can dispatch many of these workgroups at once.
+CUDA calls this a grid (which is made of thread blocks).

+Workgroups and dispatching workgroups are defined in 3D.
+The size of a workgroup is defined by `compute(threads((x, y, z)))` where the number of threads per workgroup is x \* y \* z.

 ## Writing the kernel

 ### Kernel 1: Naive kernel